 Downloading the Software

-Each student must have a personal laptop computer that meets the College of Dentistry recommended guidelines (Student Handbook).
+Each student must have a personal laptop computer that meets the College of Dentistry recommended guidelines above.
 The College will maintain your license with ExamSoft for the 2014-2015 Academic year.
 Students will be provided instructions for downloading the software to their laptops prior to the first day of orientation.
 Students must encrypt their laptops and insure their laptops are malware-free.
 Students will be notified of ExamSoft software updates throughout the year.
 It is the students responsibility to install these updates prior to the next scheduled examination.

 Students will download the exams 48 hours prior to the exam.
 The exam is password protected.
 The password will be provided at the beginning of the exam.